 The scenario usually goes that some random tough decides the too-clever-for-his-own good dark-haired gambler is winning far too much at poker and accuses him of cheating.
 The gambler's baby-faced blond partner then suggests that said accusation is taken back, the local tough declines the option and tells him to go for his gun.
 In the ensuing fast draw stand-off said gun is then pointed at the local tough before he has even had the chance to touch his own.
 Well done, you have just tried to draw against Kid Curry, the fastest gun in the west

 The episode "Stagecoach Seven" opens with a particularly nice example of this.
 Steve Ihnat plays an arrogant jerk who decides to pick a fight with the amiable curly-haired fellow who happens to be Kid, with predictable results.

-In the Babylon 5 episode "All Alone in the Night", a race of Inscrutable Aliens called the Streib have been abducting ships and experimenting on their crews.
+Finally happens on-screen in the episode "All Alone in the Night", a race of Inscrutable Aliens called the Streib have been abducting ships and experimenting on their crews.
 Unfortunately for them, one of the ships they attack belongs to Captain John Sheridan.
-Cue Roaring Rampage of Revenge by B5's fighter squadrons and the EAS Agamemnon.
+Cue Roaring Rampage of Revenge by B5's fighter squadrons and the EAS Agamemnon, an Omega-class destroyer.
 It's also stated they did this to the Minbari in the past, and as Delenn puts it, the Minbari "made sure they understood the depth of their mistake."